 Finally, my wife headed up the stairs.
 At the top of the only flight of stairs that leads out of our basement, she quickly discovers that the door won’t open more than a half inch.
 Wait a minute!
 “What do you mean you can’t open the door?”
 We live alone with our dogs.
 If we’re both in the basement and the dogs are upstairs, then why won’t the door open?

-Up the stairs I went.
+Up the stairs, I went.
 Uh-oh.
 She’s right, the door won’t open.
 Uh-oh.
 We were wrong, the puppies are not confined to the kitchen.
-Somehow, the doggie gate had gotten knocked down and was now leaning at a 45 degree angle across the door.
+Somehow, the doggie gate had gotten knocked down and was now leaning at a 45-degree angle across the door.
 The bottom was still tightly wedged between the two walls.
 But, like I said, when circumstances change, the dog’s activities change.
-As I went back downstairs to sort through my tools looking for a long screwdriver or other tool that would fit through the half inch gap that I could use to lift the doggie gate and open the door, the dogs ran past the basement door as if to say “Hi” and flattened the doggie gate to the floor.
-This in turn closed the door farther and my half inch gap was the width of the thickness of a knife blade.
+As I went back downstairs to sort through my tools looking for a long screwdriver or another tool that would fit through the half-inch gap that I could use to lift the doggie gate and open the door, the dogs ran past the basement door as if to say “Hi” and flattened the doggie gate to the floor.
+This, in turn, closed the door further and my half inch gap was the width of the thickness of a knife blade.
 Argh!

 Okay, I guess it will have to be the window.